The En LSL Framework is a free, open-source set of libraries, snippets, and utilities used as a framework for the Linden Scripting Language.

 #define ENCLEP_ENABLE_LEP

 These flags cause En to add code to support a specific feature, and/or change the operation of an existing feature.
-For example, if ENCLEP_ENABLE_LEP is defined, En adds special routines on compilation that encapsulate link_message Extension Protocol (LEP) messages via the Chat link_message Extension Protocol (CLEP) using the enLEP and enCLEP libraries.
-Some libraries, like enLEP, are only added if explicitly enabled using flags, like ENLEP_ENABLE.
-(Each library's page explains how to enable it, if required.)
+For example, if ENCLEP_ENABLE is defined, En adds special routines on compilation that encapsulate link_message Extension Protocol (LEP) messages via the Chat link_message Extension Protocol (CLEP) using the enLEP and enCLEP libraries.

 Event flags are like feature flags, but also cause En to call the flag (in lowercase) as a function to report the corresponding LSL event: